sylvaticus/MITx_6.86x/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering/Unit 02 - Nonlinear Classification, Linear regression, Collaborative Filtering.md

 - build a randomized (by dimension) decision tree
 - average the predictions (ensemble)

+The biggest advantage of Decision trees / random forests is that they can "crunch" almost any kind of data without any transformation.
+On top of coninuous numerical values, they can direclty work on any categorical or ordinal feature, and can be used for either regression or classification.
+Further, trained decision trees are relatively easy to interpret.

 #### Summary

 - We can get non-linear classifiers (or regression) methods by simply mapping our data into new feature vectors that include non-linear components, and applying a linear method on these resulting vectors;